MiquelMarinoEspinosa/Parrot-Refactoring-Kata/README.md

 - It has been identified the `getCry` method as the easiest to start the refactor introducing `polymorphism`
 - `European` parrot class would be introduced and instantiated at the `Parrot` factory method
 - Pull `european` `getCry` method logic down to `EuropeanParrot`
-- Introduce `African` parrot class and instantiated at the `Parrot` factory method
+- Introduce `African` parrot class and instantiate it at the `Parrot` factory method
 - Refactor `create` factory method to use the `match` operator instead of using multiple conditionals
 - Pull `african` `getCry` method logic down to `AfricanParrot`
+- Introduce `NorwegianBlue` parrot class and instantiate it at the `Parrot` factory method